TheSongOfEnderion/josee/Chapters/Chapter 3 - Problem with a Teritory (1).md

 "Wah, it's the baron's daughter!" a group of children approached Josee.
 They were wearing humble tunics made of linen.

 '...
 Blue, Red, Yellow, beige.
-Their clothing has a surprising variety,' Josee noted as the kids surrounded her.
+Their clothing has a surprising variety' Josee noted as the kids surrounded her.

 "Hey!
 Hey, what are you doing here?"